A recognised bachelor’s degree or an equivalent professional qualification (with no work experience requirement); or

 Applications operate on a rolling basis.
 Shortlisted candidates are invited for an interview* and sit for a written test during the application period or until all places are filled.
 We recommend that non-local applicants apply as early as possible to allow sufficient time for applying for student visa.
 Admitted applicants from overseas or mainland China must obtain a student visa to study in Hong Kong.

-* Selected applicants from overseas or mainland China may be interviewed via teleconferencing
+* Selected applicants will be interviewed via teleconferencing

 Each completed application is reviewed by the admission committee.

-Shortlisted candidates are invited to attend an interview on campus starting from December.
+Shortlisted candidates are invited to attend an interview via teleconferencing starting from November.

 Review and Decision